Prasad-bhoite19/auto-scaling-using-lb/README.md

 ## 💡 Tips :-

--Tag resources for easier identification
+- Tag resources for easier identification
--Test scale-out/in manually using traffic tools -Monitor using CloudWatch metrics
+- Test scale-out/in manually using traffic tools
+- Monitor using CloudWatch metrics

 ---